Cheap Weight Loss Surgery

 Many clinics give you the option of paying monthly for your procedure with most offering 0% APR.
-This interest free deal means you only pay back only the cost of the procedure, whereas others charge interest in order for you to spread the cost.
+This interest free deal means you only pay back the cost of the procedure, whereas others charge interest in order for you to spread the cost.
 An example of the difference interest makes to your payment is shown below:

 It is important to fully understand the finance packages offered by your clinic, as it is often the case that lower repayments over a longer period of time actually result in you paying more.

 - £4000 at 0% APR over 2 years = £166.67/month - Total Repaid = £4000

 - £4000 at 9% APR over 2 years = £196.67/month - Total Repaid = £4720